MaryamAsgarinezhad/obsidian/Linux/CDN.md

 ----------------------------------------------

-For youtube and internet links, administrators add
+For youtube and internet links, administrators create 'username' and 'password' for each team (using /signup endpoint), making them able to call the token application to **receive temporary keys** to make secure hashes to add to their links.